d3x0r/gun-file/README.md

 ### Changelog
+1.0.112 - add acks on puts; add method to attach gun-file to a gun datbase should it fail to load correct gun base.
 1.0.111 - fix getting file-pretty option.
 1.0.11 - update gun revision in package.json; added .npmignore
 1.0.1 - update to JSON6 library rename of 'add' to 'write'